Saint Anselm Hawks

 The Saint Anselm Hawks are the intercollegiate athletic teams that represent Saint Anselm College, located in Goffstown, New Hampshire.
 They are members of NCAA Division II for most sporting competitions.

 The Hawks are primarily members of the Northeast-10 Conference, where 21 of their 23 sports compete.
 The two exceptions are women's ice hockey and women’s bowling, which compete as de facto Division I member in the New England Women's Hockey Alliance and the East Coast Conference, respectively.

+On April 22, 2026, Saint Anselm announced that it will transition its athletics to Division III on July 1, 2027, with most teams joining the New England Women's and Men's Athletic Conference.